julien01A/wPip_cid_island/README.md

 ### 6.1.
 Global coverage of the assembled prophage contigs with Nanopore raw reads

-We mapped the remaining reads longer than 10 kb onto our prophage contigs Tunisp-a–d, Slabp-a–c, and Harashp-a–d.
+To check the quality of our newly assembled prophage contigs, we first mapped the raw Nanopore reads longer than 10 kb onto our prophage contigs Tunisp-a–d, Slabp-a–c, and Harashp-a–d to visualize the global read coverages.
 Here is the example for Harash reads:

 ```
 ####bash####